Native Species Predation

 Species Affected: All sea turtles are affected by native species predation.

-The Solution: Humans can play a vital role in decreasing the threat of non-invasive species predation.
-The number of raccoons, especially, has been the direct result of humans settling the coast and this is one species where we can have the greatest impact.
+The Solution: Humans can play a vital role in decreasing the threat of native species predation.
+The number of raccoons, especially, has been the direct result of humans settling on the coast and providing food.

 * Do not leave trash or other food out when you are at the beach;

 * Do not feed native animals.
 For example, it is illegal to feed raccoons in Florida;

 * Do not leave pet food out over night;

 * Educate yourself and others about this issue.

 Case Study: A study of a sea turtle nesting 20 miles south of Belize City, Belize, recorded 108 hawksbill sea turtle nests.
 By the end of the study, all but eight of the nests had been disturbed by predators.
 Researchers were able to identify that most of the predators were raccoons based on the tracks around the nests.
 Even when fences were placed around some of the nests, the raccoons were able to dig under the fence into the nest chamber.
 This shows these critters, and other native species, are able to find eggs.
 A possible technology that scientists are looking into is chemical masking.
 This would deter the animals from finding the eggs because it would hide the scent.